-Scheme participants are required to have their AESS audited by an approved auditor, unless exempt from audit.
+Scheme Participants are required to have their AESS audited by an approved auditor, unless exempt from audit.

-An audit of an AESS is required to ensure the scheme participant has:
+An audit of an AESS is required to ensure the Scheme Participant has:

-- correctly calculated its individual energy savings target - offered for surrender the reported number of energy savings certificates (ESC) - correctly calculated any energy savings shortfall penalty for a compliance year.
+- correctly calculated its individual energy savings target - offered for surrender the reported number of ESC - correctly calculated any energy savings shortfall penalty for a compliance year.

-To determine if your AESS is exempt from audit refer to the Compliance Guide - Scheme Participants.
+To determine if your AESS is exempt from audit, refer to the Compliance Guide - Scheme Participants.

-3.2 Scheme participant requirements
+3.2 Scheme Participant requirements

-Scheme participants are required to engage an auditor and pay for the audit of its AESS, unless exempt.
+Scheme Participants are required to engage an auditor and pay for the audit of its AESS, unless exempt from being required to have its AESS audited.

-Scheme participants must execute a Deed Poll with the auditor if an AESS audit is required, see the requirements in section 3.4.
+Scheme Participants must execute a Deed Poll with the auditor if an AESS audit is required.
+See the requirements in section 3.4 of this Guide.

-Scheme participants must engage the auditor from the List of Audit Services Panel Members on the ESS website.1 IPART has established the Audit Services Panel to ensure ESS audits are carried out by auditors who are suitably qualified and experienced to undertake the audits.
+Scheme Participants must engage the auditor from the List of Audit Services Panel Members on the ESS website.
+PART has established the Audit Services Panel to ensure ESS audits are carried out by auditors who are suitably qualified and experienced to undertake the audits.

-After an audit firm has performed three consecutive audits for a scheme participant, the scheme participant must engage another auditor for the next audit.
+After an audit firm has performed three consecutive audits for a Scheme Participant, the Scheme Participant must engage a different auditor for the next audit.
 After that, it may again engage the original auditor for another three consecutive audits.